outlier-redemption/website/content/english/about.md

 Hello, this is outlier-redemption.
 This site is usually about giving (trashy) insights into (trashy) data.
 Nevertheless, it's sometimes about random/surprising facts coming from totally meaningful data.

 If you don't like something about this site, it's probably [Violeta](https://twitter.com/violetrzn)'s fault.
-It could also be due to the fact that she has no money to spend on this project, she is from Latin America.
+It could also be due to the fact that she has no money to spend on this project.
 Thus, she's not going to pay for anything ~~at all~~ fancy.
-Although, she's not asking for money, it's already a kind of adopted philosophy: "Don't pay to a company for anything that you don't really need".
+Although, she's not asking for money.

 In the future, we plan to include [recommendations](/recommendations) of data visualizations about serious topics.